Bambusstock/TimeBan/README.md

 You can combine this however you wan't (theoretically, there would be so many test cases ;)).
 Two more examples:

 	1y5m20w, 2h30i

+__Please keep in mind that you have to maintain the order of the shortcuts from year to seconds!__

 Command Syntax
 --------------

 Some commands use parameters, some not.
 Some parameters are voluntary, some are required.
-Let's talk about the "syntax" desrcibing these types of parameters:

-Parameters in angle brackets ("<", ">") are required.
+- Parameters in angle brackets ("<", ">") are required.

-Parameters in square brackets ("[", "]") are voluntary.
+- Parameters in square brackets ("[", "]") are voluntary.

 A combination of angle and square brackets means, that just one of the parameters are required.
 I think it's logically if you look at the command but a short example:

 `<[a] [b]>` You  need to specify either the "a" parameter or the "b" parameter.

 Commands